Who can attend the skatepark and BMX workshops?

 Will trees be cleared?

-Determining if any trees will need to be removed will be considered as part of the preliminary and detailed design.
+Determining if any trees will need to be removed will be considered as part of the detailed design.
 Council’s environmental teams will be involved in the design development process to ensure a considered and expert approach.
 Council’s first position is to retain and improve the existing landscape, where feasible.

 What is planned for the BMX track?